pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 In order to deploy Pega Platform using Helm, you must customize the “pega” Helm chart that holds the specific settings for your deployment needs and then run a series of Helm commands to complete the deployment.

-An installation followed by a deployment will take about 90 minutes total, since it takes about an hour for Pega Platform to completely install in your postgres database.
+An installation followed by a deployment will take about 90 minutes total, since it takes about an hour for Pega Platform to completely install in your PostgreSQL database.

 ### Update the pega.yaml Helm chart values